tdurieux/tdurieux.github.io/projects/synctexjs.md

 This repository contains a JavaScript implementation of for SyncTeX.
 It has been originally developed for [\BlueLaTex](https://www.bluelatex.org), an open-source LaTeX editor for the Web.
+SyncTeX-js is now used in LaTeX Workshop as the main SyncTex parser for **330,905** installs.

 ## Output